TejasviniBhatt/TejasviniT.github.io/content/project/pandas/index.md

   - Computational Finance
 ---

-Developed algorithms for analyzing stock index time series data focusing on optimal parameter selection and employing forecasting techniques like exponential smoothing for accurate trend predictions.
+Algorithms for optimal parameter selection and trend prediction, using exponential smoothing and train-test validation for precise forecasts.

 <!--more-->